-Our MasterCraft segment consists of our MasterCraft brand, which manufactures premium ski/wake boats, and our Aviara brand, which manufactures luxury day boats.
+Our MasterCraft segment consists of our MasterCraft brand, which manufactures premium ski/wake boats.
 The MasterCraft brand was founded in 1968 and evolved over the next 50-plus years to become the most award-winning ski/wake boat manufacturer in the world.
 Today, MasterCraft participates in the fastest growing category within the powerboat industry by producing the industry's premier competitive water ski, wakeboarding, and wake surfing performance boats.
 We believe the MasterCraft brand is known among boating enthusiasts for high performance, premier quality, and relentless innovation.
 We believe that the market recognizes MasterCraft as a premier brand in the powerboat industry due to the overall superior value proposition that our boats deliver to consumers.
 We work tirelessly every day to maintain this iconic brand reputation.